ram1117/hello-rails-back-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 HelloRails React <a name="about-project"></a>
+# 📖 Hello Rails Back End <a name="about-project"></a>

-**HelloRails React** is a Rails and React application.
-React frontend is developed in the same application using Webpack.
+**Hello Rails Back End** is a Rails only API application that generates a random greeting.
+[The React front end](https://github.com/ram1117/hello-rails-front-end) part of this project

 ## 🛠 Built With <a name="built-with"></a>